MPEG-4 settings in Compressor

 For more information, see Retime video and audio using Compressor.

 This area contains a single property, the “Embed closed captions” checkbox.
 Select the checkbox if you’ve added CEA-608 closed captions to a job and you want Compressor to insert the captions into the output video file.
-See How Compressor supports captions.
+See Intro to supporting captions in Compressor.

 Some video properties are enabled only for codecs that support them.
 If a video property is disabled in Compressor, it’s not supported by the selected codec.

-Frame size: Use the pop-up menu to set the frame size (resolution) for the output file.
+Frame size: Use this pop-up menu to set the frame size (resolution) for the output file.
+There are four categories to choose from:

 Pixel aspect ratio: Use this pop-up menu to set the pixel aspect ratio (the ratio between the encoded width and the display width).